 CELA often intervenes in test cases to argue in support of municipal, provincial, and federal jurisdiction to act in order to protect the environment and public health.
 We also act on climate change because its effects will be greatest on the most vulnerable among us, whether homes or livelihoods are jeopardized with crop failures, melting permafrost, rising sea levels, horrific storms, the spread of invasive species, pathogens and insects, or unprecedented heat events.
-The Greenhouse Gas Pollution Pricing Act was challenged in various provincial courts and goes to the Supreme Court of Canada in the fall of 2020.
-CELA argues that this law falls under the criminal law head of power in the Canadian constitution.
-It aims to reduce emissions of greenhouse gases in Canada and contains various prohibitions on industrial emissions, or sale of fuels, unless polluters register and pay charges, with penalties to ensure compliance.
-Criminal law is one head of power that justifies federal action when the intent of Parliament is to address an “evil” – prior such cases have dealt with firearms registration, cigarette packaging, and toxic substances under the Canadian Environmental Protection Act.